-Risk management applies to Work Health and Safety generally.
+Risk management applies to Work Health and Safety generally and is covered in more detail in <other policies>.
 This policy applies specifically to the minimising of risks of abuse of any kind to children and vulnerable people who are in our care and to ensuring their physical safety in the buildings or activities of the church.
 NBCRC has zero tolerance of child abuse of any kind.